thuynavy/number-guessing-game/README.md

-# CoderSchool FTW - * Name of Your Project Here *
+# Number Guessing Game

-Created with love by: <Your Name Here>
+Created with love by: Thuy G Ho

-One or two sentence summary of your project.
+Play the game at: guess-the-number-game.netlify.com

 ## Video Walkthrough